keedio/Scala-Sonar/README.md

 Scala-Sonar
 ===========================

-Simple programm in Scala language to test Scoverage Plugin for Sonar.
+Simple program in Scala language to test Scoverage Plugin for Sonar.